kondukto-io/dockerfile-bestpractice-rules/README.md

 # dockerfile-bestpractices-rules

-This repository contains a list of semgrep rules that can be used to enforce some security and best practices for dockerfiles.
+This repository contains a list of semgrep rules that can be used to enforce some security and best practices in dockerfiles.
+The best practices that we followed are:
+- Enforcing a “custom” distroless image.
+- Using rootless containers.
+- Effective user control (user must be the “app” user).
+- Checking the health-check instructions.
+- Using a multistage build.

+Shifting tests and evaluations left in the CI/CD pipeline is a key aspect of DevSecOps.
+And adopting a secure by default approach will improve organizations' security posture dramatically.

-You can find a detailed explanation of the rules in this blog post.
+You can find a detailed explanation of the rules in the following link.

-*Feel free to reach us if you have any questions or comments.*
+*Feel free to reach us for your questions and comments.*